-CITY OF BELMONT COMMUNITY QUESTIONNAIRE
+CITY OF BELMONT

-EPSOM AVENUE - AVAILABILITY OF PUBLIC CAR PARKING Attention: TRAFFIC AND DEVELOPMI Attention: TRAFFIC AND DEVELOPMENT CONSULTANT Name: 4 Address: Signature: Date: Do you think there is a lack of car study area?
-(Please tick appropriate box) Yes, there is a lack of available car p No, there is enough car parking Possible measures which may be arking Please note that due to the number of consultation, it will not be possible to passistance is greatly appreciated and t questionnaire by no later than FRIDAY , Envelope, or by:- provide a direct written response to ensure your input is considered to individuals.
-You d. please return this Hand delivery Email] City of Belmont 215 Wright Street CLOVERDALE WA 6985 Belmont@belmont.wa.gov.au
+COM MUNITY QUESTIONNAIRE

+EPSOM AVENUE - AVAILABILITY OF PUBLIC CAR PARKING

+Attention: TRAFFIC AND DEV ELOPMENT CONSULTANT

+Name:

+Address:

+Signature: Date:

+study area?
+(Please tick approp

+Yes, there is a lack of availab le car parking

+No, there is enough car parki ng

+Possible measures which n nay be considered:

+consultation, it will not be poss assistance is greatly appreciate mber of responses expected to be received during this publ sible to provide a direct written response to individuals.
+You ed and to ensure your input is considered, please return th FRIDAY, 23 SEPTEMBER 2022 in the enclosed Postage Pai

+Hand delivery Email

+City of Belmont Belmont@belmont.wa.gov.au

-PETITION EPSOM AVENUE SHOPPING PRECINCT - PARKING ISSUES
+PETITION EPSOM AVENUE SHOPPING PRECINCT - PARKING ISSUES -- --

 NAME IS THERE A LACK OF PARKING ADDRESS RESPONSES TO QUESTIONNAIRE - EPSOM AVENUE: AVAILABILITY OF PUBLIC CAR PARKING Civic Settlement Yes 8/132 Epsom Avenue Trainwest at 154 Epsom Avenue Belmont take up, on some days, all of the carbays you have outlined. half of the clients that attend our office have voiced their concerns about finding a carpark.
-We have two designated office bays which we try and keep free for our clients but they are always taken by visitors to the precinct as they cannot get street parking.
+We have two designated office bays which we try and keep free for our clients but they are always taken by visitors the precinct as they cannot get street parking.
 Suzanne Casqueju (Epsom Dental Care) Yes 5/132 Epsom Avenue Not enough parking for staff and patients - If possible, reserved parking to be included adjacent to existing reserved bays also!?
 Cathy Nguyen Yes 150 Epsom Avenue Make the parking on Epsom Avenue 15 minutes, max in designated area.
 Have permits for staff for longer parking.
 More Rangers to patrol.
 Martin Cardozo Yes 1/132 Epsom Avenue Lot 641 should be developed for more parking.
 Two hour limit signs along Epsom Avenue Employees should be encouraged to park behind premises (BWS).
-Eugenio & Rita Ienco Yes Owner of 142-144 Epsom Ave Damien Wragg (Trainwest) No 154 Epsom Avenue Redesign of carpark (inc relocation of loading zone) Provision of bike rack Consideration w/Transpert re: bus routs from new train station to Belmont Forum Trainwest is committed to discussing any measures which will increase parking within the study zone and close vicinity.
+Eugenio & Rita Ienco Yes Owner of 142-144 Epsom Ave Would prefer to have restricted car park time.
+Damien Wragg (Trainwest) No 154 Epsom Avenue Redesign of carpark (inc relocation of loading zone) Provision of bike rack Consideration w/Transpert re: bus routs from new train station to Belmont Forum Trainwest is committed to discussing any measures which will increase parking within the study zone and close vicinity.
 Paul Miles Yes 6 & 7/132 Epsom Avenue Parking on Epsom Avenue one hour Parking 9-5pm Re-design main carpark to make bigger two hour parking